-This metric is a measure of the percent of long-term stay patients that maintained mobility.
+This is a measure of the percent of long-term stay patients who were able to retain mobility.

 Short-term Care: Rehospitalizations

-This metric measures the number of times residents are rehospitalized per thousand days of short-term resident care.
-Minimizing rehospitalizations during rehabilitation is key to restoring the health of patients.
+This metric is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.

 Short-term Care: ER Visits

 In Good Samaritan Center, 9.16 Percentage of Patients